GSA-TTS/FAC/docs/agile-process.md

 # Supporting Meetings and processes

+### Standup
+We do standups on video chat, but everyone has the option to do it in Slack instead.

 ### Sprint planning (Backlog->Available)

-At the start of each sprint, we review the stories refined for implementation and ensure they .
+At the start of each sprint, we review the stories refined for implementation and ensure they are of sufficient definition and priority.
 We aim to take on work that can be completed within one sprint.
 If a story seems like it'll need to span more than one sprint, that may be a sign that it needs to be broken into a smaller chunk of work.

+All teams members to provide update in github issues in progress on Monday/early-Tues before sprint planning and backlog refinement.

 ### Code Review (In Progress->Ready For Review->Done)